gemforce-team/gemforce/results/README.md

 4o = 3o+3o = (2o+2o)+(2o+2o) = ((o+o)+(o+o))+((o+o)+(o+o)) which is the base gem upgraded 3 times.

-### What about red?

-All the main gem specces should have a red g1:
-`amps` recipes have a red gem included in their main gem spec, in the optimal position.
-`omnia` recipes are currently red-less, due to problems between the `omnia` programs and the red added function.
-I'll fix them when I have time.

 ### Assumptions on skill levels

 gemforce needs minimal knowledge of the user skill levels.